metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 # Abstract

 Distributed key generation enhances security by ensuring that no single participant ever possesses the complete private key.
-This algorithm enables the separate creation of BLS12-381 private key shares by multiple parties, making it suitable for secure signing or encryption in distributed systems.
+This algorithm enables the asynchronous creation of BLS12-381 private key shares by multiple parties, making it suitable for secure signing or encryption in distributed systems.

 # A note on purpose

-This algorithm was originally developed for generating distributed keys for Ethereum 2.0 validators using distributed signers or validator squads.
+This algorithm was originally developed for generating key shares for Ethereum consensus nodes that employ distributed signers or distributed (DVT) validator squads.
 However, its applicability is broader—it can be used for any use case that requires distributed generation of BLS12-381 key shares.

 # Motivation

-Ethereum 2 validators must sign their decisions with their private key.
+Ethereum validators sign their actions with a private key.
 To improve resilience and security, they increasingly use distributed signers, holding shares of the key, created according to the Shamir's Secret Sharing (SSS) scheme - a set of X signers, any Y of which (Y < X) must sign a decision to make it valid.

 This approach improves availability — only Y participants are needed to proceed — and security, as compromising the key requires access to at least Y shares, held by different entities.